Nina and the Neurons: Series 2 (2008)

-Go Eco!
+Series 3: Go Eco!
 (2008)

 The third series – Go Eco!, premiered on 13 June 2008 and continued on weekly until 15 August.
 It was commissioned as part of CBeebies' year-long green initiative called EcoBeebies, and so episodes focus on green-related topics.
 For this series only, the Experimenters wore green T-shirts instead of the light blue or red ones in other series.